Child corporal punishment

 causes physical pain.
 We have include the essay on our website because the use

-of hot saucing appears to be spreading.
+of hot saucing appears to be increasing.
 We feel that our site visitors need to

 know what it is, its dangers, and what people think about it.